mal-lang/mal-toolbox-tutorial/tutorials/tutorial1/language-model-tutorial.md

 In the `associations` section we define the relationship assets have.
 In this case, `Computer` and `Folder` have an N to M relationship, represented by the `*`.

-Once we have the MALLang file, we can create a python file to create models from this language.
-To get a deeper insight into the MAL languages syntaxis, [visit the MAL Documentation repository](https://github.com/mal-lang/mal-documentation/wiki/1.-MAL-Syntax)
+Once we have the MAL-Lang file, we can create a python script to automate the creation of *Language Graphs* and *Models* based on this MAL-language.
+To get a deeper insight into the **MAL languages syntaxis**, [visit the MAL Documentation repository](https://github.com/mal-lang/mal-documentation/wiki/1.-MAL-Syntax)

-### Create a model
+### Creation of Models and Language Graphs
 Create a .py file in the same directory called `tutorial1.py`.

 Copy this code into `tutorial1.py`: